skynav/ttt/README.md

  * Warn if absolutized feature designator is not a known standard designator. ([Issue 221](https://www.w3.org/AudioVideo/TT/tracker/issues/221)).
  * Error if xml:base on ttp:extensions is not absolute.
 (6.1.4 P4)
  * Error if absolutized extension designator doesn't conform to extension-designation defined in E.1.
 (6.1.5.
 P4)
- * Error if ttp:clockMode is smpte, ttp:markerMode is discontinuous, and dur attribute is specified on any element.
-(6.2.6 P12, 10.2.3 P3)
  * Error if time expression uses `f` metric or frame component when tts:timeBase is clock.
 (10.3.1 P5)
  * Error if time expression uses `f` metric or frame component and frame is greater than frame rate minus one.
 (10.3.1 P5)
  * Error if time expression uses sub-frame component when tts:timeBase is clock.
 (10.3.1 P6)